 A lawsuit claimed that Honda produced 1,593,755 vehicles that excessively burn oil and need frequent spark plug changes, and hid it from consumers:

-A systematic design defect that enables oil to enter into the engine’s combustion chamber.
-This leads to premature spark plug degredation and engine malfunction.
+A systematic design defect that enables oil to enter into the engine's combustion chamber.
+This leads to premature spark plug degradation and engine malfunction.

 The TSB states that "the VCM (variable cylinder management) may be repeatedly switching on and off during light throttle operation, at cruising speeds, on flat roads."
 Essentially, the engine is working much harder than it has to in normal driving conditions.

 In fact, if your commute doesn't consist of climbing through the Rockies, you're probably going to see more oil consumption than normal.

 On October 22, 2013, Honda America agreed to settle the class-action suit.
 As part of the settlement, Honda extended the powertrain warranty on these models for eight years from the time of purchase or lease with no mileage limits.
 Honda also offered to reimburse customers who had to pay out-of-pocket expenses for related repairs such as spark plugs, pistons or even entirely new engines (with limitations).

 The settlement was reached after U.S. District Judge Susan Illston declined Honda's motion to force arbitration on the case in Oct.
 2012.
 The judge found that Honda was a third-party non-signatory to a contract and therefore may not compel arbitration under the terms of the contract.

 The settlement covers the following vehicles equipped with six-cylinder engines (U.S. models only):

 That's a great start, but we've also received complaints from owners of the following vehicles who should get the same benefits: 2009–10 Pilot (All), 2011 Pilot 2WD (Some), 2011 Pilot 4WD (Some).
 Have another vehicle you think should be covered?